lucarin91/PAD-project/report/sections/how.md

-# How to use
+# User Guide
-It is possible to use the distributed file-system in the thread version for a single machine, the multi server for a cluster of machine or using the docker container either in a single machine or in cluster.
+It is possible to use the distributed file system in the multi-threaded version for a single machine, the multi- server for a cluster of machines or using the *Docker* container either in a single machine or in cluster.

-The simplest way to use the file-system is to download the last release and run it with the only requirement of Java8.
-In this way the application can be used either in the thread version with the `app-<version>.jar` or in the cluster version with the storage node `core-<version>.jar` and the front node `api-<version>.jar`.
+The simplest way to use the file system is to download the last release and run it with the only requirement of Java8.
+In this way, the application can be used either in the multi-thread version with the `app-<version>.jar` or in the cluster version with the storage node `core-<version>.jar` and the front node `api-<version>.jar`.
 In the release is also possible to find the the MonitorWebApp for Linux, MacOS and Windows.